 Nonprofit Model Means More Savings for Members

 Unlike banks, Credit Unions are nonprofit.
-Because of this, Credit Unions put the money they make back into their institution to be able to best serve their members—one way they do this is by offering great mortgage rates.
+Because of this, Credit Unions put the money they make back into their institution to be able to best serve their home borrowers and members—one way they do this is by offering great mortgage rates.

 Customer Relationships are First – Mortgage loans are often sold by banks to different lenders to make more profits, but because the main goal of Credit Unions is to best serve its members, Credit Unions have partnered with MMS to service their loans for the life of the loan.
 Your mortgage won’t bounce from servicer to servicer.
-It will stay with MMS so you always know where to send monthly payments, which help you avoid potential late fees or even escrow issues.
+It will stay with MMS so you always know where to send monthly payments, which helps home borrowers avoid potential late fees or even escrow issues.